DE&I

 Nippon Shinyaku has adopted a continued employment (rehiring) system that enables employees past the legally prescribed retirement age to continue working at the company up to the age of 65.
 The system allows senior employees to always keep mobilizing at Nippon Shinyaku their skills, abilities, and experiences accumulated at the company.
 They can also design their modes of working as they wish, according to their health, family situation, and their lifestyles.
 Passing one’s experience and expertise to younger generations of employees and instructing them are also important tasks required of rehired senior employees.
 Their treatment for the following year is determined based on fair appraisal of the execution of daily duties and the achievement of personal goals set in function of workplace goals.
 Rehired senior employees thus keep their motivations high to continue working.

-Support for establishing a life-work balance
+Support for work-life balance

 Data